-The comprehensive examination process can be completed either in the fall or spring semester.
-In the event of a fall examination, student must inform their Chair or Co-chairs and Graduate Support Coordinator via email by August 31 that they intend to submit their comprehensive exam that semester.
-In the event of a spring examination, student must inform their Chair or Co-chairs and Graduate Support Coordinator via email by January 31 that they intend to submit their comprehensive exam that semester.
+The comprehensive examination process can be completed either in the fall or spring semester, not in the summer semester.
+In the event of a fall examination, students must inform their Chair or Co-chairs and Graduate Support Coordinator via email by August 31 that they intend to submit their comprehensive exam that semester.
+In the event of a spring examination, students must inform their Chair or Co-chairs and Graduate Support Coordinator via email by January 31 that they intend to submit their comprehensive exam that semester.
 Students should let their Chair or Co-chairs know which of the three comprehensive exam options they select.